|Languages & Libraries|

-Python's re module does not support any Unicode regular expression tokens.
-However, Python Unicode strings do support the \uFFFF notation, and Python's re module can use Unicode strings.
+Prior to Python 3.3, Python’s re module did not support any Unicode regular expression tokens.
+Python Unicode strings, however, have always supported the \uFFFF notation.
+Python’s re module can use Unicode strings.
 So you could pass the Unicode string u"\u00E0\\d" to the re module to match à followed by a digit.
-Note that the backslash for \d was escaped, while the one for \u was not.
-That's because \d is a regular expression token, and a regular expression backslash needs to be escaped. \u00E0 is a Python string token that shouldn't be escaped.
+The backslash for \d was escaped, while the one for \u was not.
+That’s because \d is a regular expression token, and a regular expression backslash needs to be escaped. \u00E0 is a Python string token that shouldn’t be escaped.
 The string u"\u00E0\\d" is seen by the regular expression engine as à\d.

 If you did put another backslash in front of the \u, the regex engine would see \u00E0\d.
-The regex engine doesn't support the \u token.
-It will to match the literal text u00E0 followed by a digit instead.
+If you use this regex with Python 3.2 or earlier, it will match the literal text u00E0 followed by a digit instead.

-To avoid this confusion, just use Unicode raw strings like ur"\u00E0\d".
-Then backslashes don't need to be escaped.
+To avoid any confusion about whether backslashes need to be escaped, just use Unicode raw strings like ur"\u00E0\d".
+Then backslashes don’t need to be escaped.
 Python does interpret Unicode escapes in raw strings.

 re.sub(regex, replacement, subject) performs a search-and-replace across subject, replacing all matches of regex in subject with replacement.
 The result is returned by the sub() function.
 The subject string you pass is not modified.

 If the regex has capturing groups, you can use the text matched by the part of the regex inside the capturing group.
 To substitute the text from the third group, insert \3 into the replacement string.
-If you want to use the text of the third group followed by a literal three as the replacement, use the string r"\g<3>3". \33 is interpreted as the 33rd group, and is substituted with nothing if there are fewer groups.
-If you used named capturing groups, you can use them in the replacement text with r"\g<name>".
+If you want to use the text of the third group followed by a literal three as the replacement, use \g<3>3. \33 is interpreted as the 33rd group.
+It is an error if there are fewer than 33 groups.
+If you used named capturing groups, you can use them in the replacement text with \g<name>.

 re.split(regex, subject) returns an array of strings.
 The array contains the parts of subject between all the regex matches in the subject.
 Adjacent regex matches will cause empty strings to appear in the array.
 The regex matches themselves are not included in the array.
 If the regex contains capturing groups, then the text matched by the capturing groups is included in the array.
 The capturing groups are inserted between the substrings that appeared to the left and right of the regex match.
 If you don’t want the capturing groups in the array, convert them into non-capturing groups.
 The re.split() function does not offer an option to suppress capturing groups.